Metropolis of Kiev and all Rus': Reunification of the Metropolis of Kiev and all Rus'

 In 1325, the metropolitan seat was moved from Vladimir to Moscow by Metropolitan Peter of Moscow under the instruction of Grand Prince Ivan of Moscow.
 During the 14th century, the church was de facto split in two or three.
-Starting from the 15th century, the church was finally reunited and continued to be governed from Moscow by the Metropolitan of Kiev and all Rus, despite being located in a neighboring country.
+Starting from the 15th century, the church was finally reunited and continued to be governed from Moscow by the Metropolitan of Kiev and all Rus.

 On 12 February 1376, Alexius died; by the terms of the agreement with the patriarch, Cyprian was entitled to rule the religious affairs of all Rus'.
 On 6 June 1376, Cyprian arrived at his residence in Kiev.
 He attempted, but failed, to get recognition of his rights in the whole metropolitan diocese from the Grand Duke of Moscow Dmitri Donskoi, Novgorod, and Pskov.
 However, in the same year, there was a palace mutiny in Constantinople in which power was usurped by Andronikos IV.
 The new emperor deposed Patriarch Philotheus and installed Macarius in his stead.
 Macarius assured Dmitriy of Moscow in writing that he denied Cyprian's claims to the Church of Great Rus.
-He also offered to send the Grand Duke's nominee — Mitya — to Constantinople for his consecration as metropolitan.
+He also offered to send the Grand Duke's nominee—Mitya—to Constantinople for his consecration as metropolitan.
 Mitya, however, died (1379) within sight of Constantinople.
 Mitya was accompanied by Pimen.
-The succeeding Patriarch — Nilus — may have been tricked by Pimen using forged letters into consecrating Pimen in Mitya's place in June 1380.
+The succeeding Patriarch—Nilus—may have been tricked by Pimen using forged letters into consecrating Pimen in Mitya's place in June 1380.

 As a result, Cyprian's rights to the united metropolis was disputed by Pimen (1380–1382).
 Dmitry, upon hearing the news of Pimen's consecration, angrily swore not to accept Pimen upon his return.
 Thus Pimen's metropolitanate was contested from the start, and he accomplished little as a result.
 Cyprian's rights were also disputed by Dionysius (1384–1385).
 Dionysius died in detention in Kiev on 15 October 15, 1385.
 After this, Cyprian enjoyed undisputed leadership of the Church throughout the Rus' and Lithuanian lands.
 He died in 1406.

 The Lithuanian masses remained pagan until suddenly, to the surprise of all, Lithuanians, Russians, and Teutonic Knights alike, they were brought to Roman Christianity through royal fiat.
 In 1387, Algirdas' successor, King Władysław II Jagiełło, converted Lithuania to Catholicism.
 This marked the beginning of a long period of hardship for the Orthodox Church in western Rus'.

 In 1414, Grand Duke Vytautas attempted to re-establish the Metropolis of Lithuania.
 He arranged for a synod of bishops to elect Gregory Tsamblak as the Metropolitan of Lithuania.
 The consecration took place without the consent of Patriarch Euthymius II of Constantinople and was not recognized in Moscow.